 Why is ISO/IEC 27001 certification necessary?

-According to a study by ICSID, over 90% of all small and medium businesses rely on digital tools for communication, meaning a large majority of companies use IT (information technology) as an integral part of their business.
-IT can be used for communication, storing files and data, internet services, marketing, security management, administration, software, and other uses.
+According to a study by ICSID, over 90% of small and medium businesses rely on digital tools for communication, meaning a large majority of companies use IT (informational technology) as an integral part of their business.
+It can be used for communication, storing files and data, internet services, marketing, security management, administration, software, and other uses.

 Digital threats can impact businesses of any size.
 Smaller companies must be more mindful and proactive when protecting their technology due to a lack of resources or money to counter cyber-attacks.